kevinpei123/6841/Web Application Security/web‑sqli‑filtered/README.md

 ---

-## Build and Solution Notes (How The Task Was Made and How A solution can be found)
+## Indepth Build and Solution Notes

 This CTF challenge is a tiny flask web app that usese SQLite.
 It exposes one endpoint which is the GET /lookup?uid=<value> that looks up a user's name by uid and prints it.